Terms and conditions

 6. Privacy

 Personal information will be collected as part of the account creation and registration process.
 All information provided during the account creation and registration process will be handled in accordance with the Privacy Act 1988 (Cth).
-For more information, please refer to the privacy statement on the website (REC Registry privacy notice)
+For more information, please refer to the privacy statement on the website (https://rec-registry.gov.au/rec-registry/app/public/privacy)

 7. Agents

-7.1.
-I agree that I will act lawfully and properly at all times in obtaining declarations from registered persons or owners of solar water heaters, air source heat pumps or small generation units as a registered agent on their behalf.
+If the account owner is an Agent, the account owner and each user agrees that they will act lawfully and properly at all times in obtaining declarations from registered persons or owners of solar water heaters, air source heat pumps or small generation units as a registered agent on their behalf.

 8. Fees